In the golden state of California, it’s sometimes hard to believe that every garden isn’t blessed with daily, bright, warm sunshine.

 With bright gold foliage that turns chartreuse in late Summer, it blooms midsummer with yellow flowers that are nearly unnoticeable against the golden foliage.
 This plant looks great in rock gardens between crevices and also along a shady border path.

-As a dramatic long-lived, plant Japanese anemones can be grown in partial shade or full shade.
+As a dramatic long-lived plant, Anemone hybrids can be grown in partial shade or full shade.
 Some stray and ramble.
 And some varieties enjoy popping up through stonework or paving close to buildings or paths.
 Japanese anemone are deer-resistant and also look great in a wilder gardens.
 A. hupehensis and A. tormentors are great varieties of Anemone.

 These beauties flower in late summer or autumn producing simple saucers in white and various shades of pink.
 The flowers open from round, silk-covered buds and pollinators just love them.
 Japanese anemones, like many Asian plants, prefer good drainage and fertile soil that does not become waterlogged in winter.
 Once established they can be difficult to eradicate, so consider where you plant them in a landscape.